Sovereign Cloud Germany: Digital Sovereignty for the Public Sector

 27. Inference cost is the new unit economics.

 The cost of running an AI model in production can quickly spiral out of control.
-When building your cloud for AI, we design cost-aware architectures that minimize inference costs without sacrificing performance, ensuring your AI initiatives are profitable.
+When building your cloud for AI, we design cost-aware architectures that minimise inference costs without sacrificing performance, ensuring your AI initiatives are profitable.

 28. Data gravity will decide winners.

 Data has mass.
 The winners in the AI economy will be those who can place their computing resources close to their data.
-Our cloud migration services are designed with data gravity in mind, helping you choose the right architecture to minimize latency and egress costs.
+Our cloud migration services are designed with data gravity in mind, helping you choose the right architecture to minimise latency and egress costs.

 29. Open models reduce monopoly pricing pressure.

-Open-source models are a powerful force for competition.
+Open-weight models are a powerful force for competition.
 As part of our services for building AI, we leverage open-source technologies where appropriate to reduce costs and prevent vendor lock-in, giving you more control over your technology stack.

 30. AI safety is governance of incentives, not just policies.